SugarF0x/raider/README.md

 ## Current state of things

-This is what the current build looks like - pure visuals
+Here is a snapshot of what the current build looks like.
+You can fiddle around with it yourself [here](http://raid.sugarfox.ru).

 ![sample](https://raw.githubusercontent.com/SugarF0x/raider/master/git/sample.jpg)